binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rule 401 Relevance

 **Rule 401** states that evidence is relevant if it has any tendency to make a fact of consequence more or less probable than that fact would be without that evidence.
 A fact of consequence is a fact that goes to prove or disprove some part of an element of a claim, charge or defense, cause of action or theory of the case.
 The broad admissibility written into this rule is to allow parties to bring in as much evidence as possible so that a jury or judge can render a fair and just determination of the case.
-Relevance also supports efficiency by keeping the jury focused on relevant facts.[^1] [^2] [^3]
+Relevance also supports efficiency by keeping the jury focused on relevant facts.[^2] [^3] [^4]

 Relevance is a relationship  - it depends on the cause of action / charge / claim or defense  (theory of the case)

 401 and 403 often play off each other.

-[^1]:U.S. v.
-Roger Stone (USDC for District of Columbia, 2019) *illustrates Relevance (Rule 401)* (Movie clip from the Godfather is relevant to place defendant’s statements about Frank Panganeli in context by showing the jury the image that Stone intended to evoke in Person 2’s mind when he named Panganeli)
+[^2]:U.S. v.
+Roger Stone (USDC for District of Columbia, 2019) *illustrates relevance (Rule 401)* (Movie clip from the Godfather is relevant to place defendant’s statements about Frank Panganeli in context by showing the jury the image that Stone intended to evoke in Person 2’s mind when he named Panganeli)

-[^2]:Wielgus v.
-Ryobi Techs., Inc. (Northern District of Illinois, Eastern Division, 2012) *illustrates Relevance (Rule 401)* (motion in limine to bar plaintiff from presenting video and in-court demonstrations of SawStop Technology on model not substantially similar to model that caused injury denied without prejudice because SawStop functions in the same manner on both models and the probative value of the demonstration could substantially outweigh the danger of any unfair prejudice)
+[^3]:Wielgus v.
+Ryobi Techs., Inc. (Northern District of Illinois, Eastern Division, 2012) *illustrates relevance (Rule 401)* (motion in limine to bar plaintiff from presenting video and in-court demonstrations of SawStop Technology on model not substantially similar to model that caused injury denied without prejudice because SawStop functions in the same manner on both models and the probative value of the demonstration could substantially outweigh the danger of any unfair prejudice)

-[^3]:U.S. v.
+[^4]:U.S. v.
 Boros (7th Cir.
-2012) *illustrates Relevance (Rule 401)* (admission of doctor's testimony about types of medications Boros sold over internet had minimal relevance and low probative value but trial court allowed because provided context for jury so it met the low bar for relevance)
+2012) *illustrates relevance (Rule 401)* (admission of doctor's testimony about types of medications Boros sold over internet had minimal relevance and low probative value but trial court allowed because provided context for jury so it met the low bar for relevance)

 ---